GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/user-agent/index.md

 {% endAside %}

-A Transport Layer Security protocol (TLS) handshake is the first step to create a secure connection between the browser and web server.
+A TLS handshake is the first step to create a secure connection between the browser and web server.
 Without an intervention, the
 [Critical-CH response header](https://www.ietf.org/archive/id/draft-davidben-http-client-hint-reliability-03.html#name-the-critical-ch-response-he)